Pejman Ghadimi here.

 In fact, I discourage most people from joining simply because most people don’t have what it takes.

-When you enter the 90-Day Bootcamp, you’ll be given a set of tasks to do every day for 90 days.
+When you enter the 90-Day Challenge, you’ll be given a set of tasks to do every day for 90 days.

 This will involve written homework assignments, self-studying, and physical exercise.